 A comprehensive list of instructions for surgery preparation and post-operative care will be provided to each patient.
 These instructions should be followed carefully for the best possible outcome.

 Certain over the counter products and prescription medicines can cause complications before and after surgery.
 Do not take any medication containing or related to aspirin two weeks prior to your procedure.
 This includes NSAID’S, anti-Inflammatory medications, blood thinning medication.
 Please see your doctor regarding if and when to cease medication.
 This is not an all-inclusive list.

 Also avoid Vitamin E supplements and red wine.
 Stop all herbal medications before surgery.
 The most common herbs used are Echinacea, Ephedra, Garlic, Ginseng, Ginkgo, Kava, St. John’s Wort, and Valerian.
 They may adversely affect anaesthetic drugs, prolong bleeding and impair healing after surgery.

 Smoking increases the risks of complications significantly and should be ceased 6 to 8 weeks prior to surgery.

 In many cases this procedure is not covered by insurance.
 The cost for Brow Lift depends on the complexity of the procedure.
 Bow Lift on its own typically starts from 5,100 euros.

-The Belgian Federal Agency for Medicines and Health Products forbids any before-after photos on the websites in Belgium, following a law that was passed on 25 March 1964.
 An iPad with before & after pictures to illustrate the results will be available.